Publications

 Creating citation badges

-You can use shields.io to create badges, or use standardized ones that you already have (e.g., from Zenodo), otherwise stick to the ones provided below.
+You can use shields.io to create badges, or use standardized ones that you already have (e.g., from Zenodo), otherwise stick to the ones provided in the template above (DOI and PURE).